What to expect as Maine swears in a new governor

 — The departing governor pardoned a former Republican lawmaker for a 35-year-old drug trafficking charge.
 Maine Public reports that former state Rep. Jeff Pierce of Dresden, who had requested clemency for the conviction, was notified that LePage had signed a pardon last week.
 Democratic campaign workers in Maine had highlighted Pierce’s conviction in October.
 Pierce, who was considering a run for a GOP leadership position in the House until he lost his re-election bid to Democrat Allison Hepler, said at the time that he went from a “stupid kid” to “a pillar of the community.”
 The pardon could affect an ongoing investigation into whether Pierce illegally hunted with firearms after his felony conviction.
 Here is his soundtrack.

 — A Maine Republican Party stalwart is now the voice of the Pentagon.
 Former Maine secretary of state Charlie Summers took over Tuesday as chief spokesman for the Department of Defense.
-A Navy captain, he is currently the commanding officer of Naval Reserve Naval Information U.S. Naval Forces Europe-Africa/U.S. 6th Fleet andon Tuesday added the duties of acting assistant to the Secretary of Defense for Public Affairs.
+A Navy captain, he is currently the commanding officer of Naval Reserve Naval Information U.S. Naval Forces Europe-Africa/U.S. 6th Fleet and on Tuesday added the duties of acting assistant to the Secretary of Defense for Public Affairs.
 A former state senator, Summers won the Republican nomination twice to run in Maine’s 1st U.S. House District and once for U.S. Senate, but lost each time.

 — Are you ready for 23 months of presidential campaigning?
 Apparently, Massachusetts Sen. Elizabeth Warren is.
 The Associated Press reports the progressive Democrat has launched an exploratory committee for a presidential run in 2020.
 Warren is the most prominent Democrat yet to signal a presidential bid, but she enters a Democratic field that’s shaping up as the most crowded in decades, with many of her Senate colleagues and other prominent Democrats openly weighing campaigns.
 In mid-December, former Obama housing chief Julian Castro also announced a presidential exploratory committee, which legally allows potential candidates to begin raising money.
 Outgoing Maryland Rep. John Delaney is the only Democrat so far to have formally announced a presidential campaign.
 Here is their soundtrack.